JeevanPurohit11/SQL-Runner/README.md

 ## Deployment

-The application is deployed on Netlify: [Live Demo](https://your-netlify-url.netlify.app)
+The application is deployed on Versal : https://sql-runner-bay.vercel.app/

 ## Future Enhancements